allytrope/variant-analysis/README.md

 Make sure to create the directories in which the log files will be placed prior to running to avoid errors.

 ### Local

 Ideally, use the cluster configuration above.
 Otherwise, to run locally, use: `nohup snakemake --use-conda -c2`.
 The integer in `-c2` means that two cores will be used.
 Most rules list the number of threads used, which can be used here.
 But unlike the cluster method above, this will need to be manually changed.
 Higher integers (as long as the system has such) will lead to faster processing.
 This command will leave the error log inside a file in the current directory labelled `nohup.out`.

+### Common Errors

+`MissingOutputException` - Usually, can just be rerun and will work.
+Likely due to system latency.
+Otherwise, if the same file continues to cause this problem, the rule's output (if any) does not match the file(s) listed under the rule's `output`.